dennisdebel/pi_dj/README.md

 ### Auto run
 To automatically start Mixxx on startup, in full screen, edit the i3 config file located at: ~/.confid/i3/config (see example in this repo).

-There is a strange bug where the mixxx window seems to loose focus when auto running in i3, ~~this is solved by launching it 'floating'.
+There is a strange bug where the mixxx window seems to loose focus when auto running on boot, ~~this is solved by launching it 'floating'.
 Even stranger is that the window will go full screen anyway, while keeping focus, yeah!~~

 ### Done!